Spring Nature Safari

 Each year we enjoy seeing amazing wildflowers, migrant warblers who have returned to nest, and many other amazing creatures during our daytime and nighttime forays into nature.
 Our past safaris have proven that there is always something new and fascinating to discover in the Hills of Shawnee and Ohio TNC / Edge of Appalachia preserve system.
 In addition, we visit Kamama Prairie, one of the Arc of Appalachia preserves.
 Our home base is at the Shawnee Lodge & Conference Center.

-May 30 – June 1 | Scioto & Adams Counties, Ohio, at Shawnee Lodge
+May 1-3, 2026 | Scioto & Adams Counties, Ohio, with basecamp at Shawnee Lodge

 What Made It Special